 Nursing homes are supposed to provide high-quality care to their residents.
 This means supporting residents’ mental, physical, and social health.
 While many do receive the care they need, too many do not.
-If you’re concerned about the treatment your loved one has received, it may be time to seek guidance from a Buffalo Grove nursing home abuse lawyer.
+If you’re concerned about the treatment your loved one has received, it may be time to seek guidance from a Buffalo Grove, IL nursing home abuse lawyer.

 At Thomas Law Offices, we’re dedicated to providing the best legal representation possible for our clients.
 If you have a personal injury claim and are looking to recover compensation for your economic and noneconomic losses, we’re here to help.
 Our attorneys recognize that an exorbitant number of nursing homes do not provide the care our senior citizens need.
 Whether your loved one has suffered instances of abuse or neglect, we want to give them the best opportunity to recover.